joshrap67/LiteWeightApi/LiteWeightApiDocumentation/Markdown/InfoDescription.md

 This REST API provides functionality for the mobile application [LiteWeight](https://play.google.com/store/apps/details?id=com.joshrap.liteweight&hl=en_US&gl=US).
-While that is the primary consumer, you can still consume this API if you follow the authentication steps.
+While that is the primary consumer, this API can still be consumed if the authentication steps below are followed.

 ## Authentication

 All endpoints in this API require a properly issued id token (JWT).
-This JWT can only be received if you have an Firebase account registered for LiteWeight.
-This can be received outside the app by utilizing the Firebase identity API endpoint https://firebase.google.com/docs/reference/rest/auth#section-sign-in-email-password.
+This JWT can only be received if with a Firebase account registered for LiteWeight.
+This token can be received outside the app by utilizing the Firebase identity API endpoint https://firebase.google.com/docs/reference/rest/auth#section-sign-in-email-password.

-The token is used for a standard Bearer token authentication schema: `Bearer <token>`
+The token is used in a standard Bearer token authentication schema: `Bearer <token>`

 ## Authorization